KB4ptiste/Nexus-Continuum/vscode-nocturne/README.md

   Extension manifest.
 Declares the theme under `contributes.themes` and points to `themes/Nocturne-color-theme.json`.
 Also references `media/icon.png` as the extension icon.

 - **`themes/Nocturne-color-theme.json`**
-  The current, canonical version of the Nocturne theme.
+  The current, canonical version of the Nocturne Nexus theme.
 Older experimental versions should be tracked via Git history or moved into an `Archive/` folder that is excluded from packaging.

 - **`media/icon.png`**
   128×128 PNG icon used in the Extensions view and Marketplace listing.

 - **`media/nocturne-theme-preview.png`**
-  Screenshot of Nocturne running in VS Code, used in this README and Marketplace description.
+  Screenshot of Nocturne Nexus running in VS Code, used in this README and Marketplace description.

 - **`.vscode/launch.json`**
   Launch configuration for running an **Extension Development Host** to test the theme.